Death Classification: Line of Duty Death

-Officer Smith was waked at his residence located at 334 South Kostner Avenue and his funeral mass was held at St. Mel's Church located at 4301 West Washington Boulevard.
+Officer Smith was waked at his residence located at 334 South Kostner Avenue.
+His funeral mass was held at St. Mel’s Church located at 4301 West Washington Boulevard.
 He was laid to rest on June 3, 1931 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 2, Lot 7, Block 12, Section 14.

 Patrolman Edward Francis Smith, born November 30, 1897, received his Probationary Appointment to the Chicago Police Department on September 30, 1927.
 He earned 1 Credible Mention during his career.

 Officer Smith was a member of the Chicago Policemen’s Benevolent & Welfare Association.
 He was survived by his wife, Helen (nee Clyne), age 26; daughter, Eileen Marie, age 3; mother, Bridget Farley and siblings: Hugh and the late Owen.